Banana Wars: Interventions

 Other Latin American nations were influenced or dominated by American economic policies and/or commercial interests to the point of coercion.
 Theodore Roosevelt declared the Roosevelt Corollary to the Monroe Doctrine in 1904, asserting the right of the United States to intervene to stabilize the economic affairs of states in the Caribbean and Central America if they were unable to pay their international debts.
-From 1909–1913, President William Howard Taft and his Secretary of State Philander C. Knox asserted a more "peaceful and economic" Dollar Diplomacy foreign policy, although that too was backed by force, as in Nicaragua.
+From 1909 to 1913, President William Howard Taft and his Secretary of State Philander C. Knox asserted a more "peaceful and economic" Dollar Diplomacy foreign policy, although that too was backed by force, as in Nicaragua.

-American fruit companies
+American Fruit Companies

-The first decades of the history of Honduras is marked by instability in terms of politics and economy.
+The first decades of the history of Honduras are marked by instability in terms of politics and economy.
 Indeed, three armed conflicts occurred between independence and the rise to power of the Carias government.
-This instability was due in part to the American involvement in the country.
+This instability was due in part to American involvement in the country.